Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/a-first-look-at-prisma-studio.md

 ## Conclusion

-Definitely cool we can launch a GUI without any setup needed.
+Cool, we can launch a GUI without any setup needed.
-I will 100% use this if I need a quick visualization of my data.
+I will 100% use this if I need a quick data visualization.

 Will you be trying out Prisma Studio?